BIitzkrieg/openioc-builder/README.md

 # openioc-builder
-Copy of tklane's openioc builder script
+Copy of tklane's openioc builder script, edited slightly to work with Python 3